-5 tips to support your child’s mental health as they return to school
+5 tips to support your child’s mental health in school.

-The following 5 tips are intended to support your child’s mental health (not to mention your own) as they return to school this fall.
+The following 5 tips are intended to support your child’s mental health (not to mention your own).

 - Difficulty concentrating

 - Worry or negative thoughts